Tag Archives: holiday

 Under the Scholarchs, were the kath-hegetes (Guides)–people like Philodemus of Gadara, Philonides of Laodicea, Diogenes of Oenoanda, etc. In our SoFE lineage, this is the only office that we recognize as still potentially existing today.

-How to Celebrate the Birth of the Hegemon
+In Celebration of the Birth of the Hegemon

 Today, we Hail the Hegemon and we invite all followers of Epicurean philosophy to learn about, toast, celebrate, and remember Epicurus in your own way.
 We wish you a pleasant Hegemon Day.
 Peace and Safety!